skompc/Liberated/README.md

 # What works
 .
 Tutorial

 .
-Story Battles On Normal Difficulty
+Story Battles On Normal Difficulty (not chapter 2.5)

 .
-Story Battles On Hard Difficulty
+Story Battles On Hard Difficulty (not chapter 2.5)

 .
 Story Review